Investor News

 Plant size may yet provide decreases, with some sources estimating a capital cost as low as $400/kW by 2030.
 Still, the direct capital cost for the best-case scenario in the National Hydrogen Roadmap is projected to be around $968/kW, assumed in the above chart.

-To make 'green' hydrogen affordable, an unforeseen breakthrough needs to occur.
+An unforeseen breakthrough must occur to make 'green' hydrogen affordable.
 That may come as a solar innovation, a new method, or a catalyst.

 CCS hydrogen also needs to make some headway in reducing cost, but it's almost there already.